JetBrains/teamcity-documentation/topics/net.md

 ### How to pass parameters containing spaces

 The best way to pass a parameter value containing space characters is to use [system properties](configuring-build-parameters.md#Types+of+Build+Parameters).
-For example, you can add the `system.Platform` parameter with the `Any CPU` value in __Build Configuration Settings | Parameters__ and then refer to this value as `%system.Platform%` inside the .NET step.
+For example, you can add the `system.Platform` parameter with the `Any CPU` value in __Build Configuration Settings | Parameters__ and then refer to this value as `%\system.Platform%` inside the .NET step.
 An alternative approach is to wrap the command-line parameter as follows: `"/p:Platform=Any CPU"`.